-Kaitōrete is a significant Ngāi Tahu cultural landscape renowned for its mahinga kai, taonga species and history.
-Te Taumutu Rūnanga and Wairewa Rūnanga are mana whenua and rangatira of Kaitōrete.
+Kaitorete is a significant Ngāi Tahu cultural landscape renowned for its mahinga kai, taonga species and history.
+Te Taumutu Rūnanga and Wairewa Rūnanga are mana whenua and rangatira of Kaitorete.
 Historically, the area was a major highway and trade route for ancestors, and the site of important battlegrounds.
-It has among the largest concentrations of urupa, middens, mahinga kai and pre-historic archaeological sites nationally.
+It has among the largest concentrations of middens, mahinga kai and pre-historic archaeological sites nationally.

-The area is also a critical gateway to Te Waihora, home to tuna, pātiki, piharau, inānga and other fish species that have been gathered here for over 60 generations.
+The area is also a critical gateway to Te Waihora (Lake Ellesmere), home to tuna, pātiki, piharau, inānga and other fish species that have been gathered here for over 60 generations.

-Aerospace is an exciting and growing industry in Aotearoa, contributing over $1.7 billion to our economy each year.
+Aerospace is an exciting and growing industry in Aotearoa, contributing more than $1.7 billion a year to New Zealand’s economy.

 The New Zealand Government is accelerating the growth of the aerospace sector through early space programme investments such as the establishment of a mission operations control centre for the MethaneSAT mission and space technology partnerships with NASA and the German Aerospace Center (DLR).

 Leveraging New Zealand’s geographic and innovation advantages, the Government is also supporting R&D partnerships with global space firms such as LeoLabs and Maxar Technologies.

 This work complements other activities to attract and develop the sector, including the Airspace Integration Trials Programme.